areverberi/mongoose-track/README.md

 ##Contribute
 Feel free to send pull requests and submit issues 😉

+##Testing
+None yet, however you're welcome to write some and submit a pull request.

 ##Disclaimer
 I wrote this package and documentation within a few hours, then rewrote it within a couple more, please be careful there's probably a bug or two.